 Untamed Writing?
-That’s the site where that chick makes a living from freelance writing and from teaching other people how to do it, isn’t it?
+That’s the site where that chick makes a living from writing and teaches other people how to get started as a freelance copywriter too, isn’t it?
 The one where the lass who runs it swears just a little bit more than you’d expect a professional to be able to get away with?

 Well, yeah.
 It is.
 Hi there.
 I’m Karen and I like to swear, but mystically haven’t done it so far in this blog post.
 (Bear with me; it’s only the second paragraph.)